jvde-github/AIS-catcher/README.md

 sudo apt install libcurl4-openssl-dev zlib1g-dev
 ```

-### Input/output of AIS messages over UDP
+### Input/output of AIS messages over UDP and TCP

-AIS messages can be forwarded between applications over UDP via the `-u` switch as we have seen in the examples above.
+AIS messages can be forwarded between applications over UDP via the `-u` switch and TCP using `-P` as we have seen in the examples above.
 Additionally, AIS-catcher has the option to send NMEA messages packaged in a JSON object:
 ```console
 AIS-catcher -u 192.168.1.235 4002 JSON on